lunanerdderg/Subnautica-Mod-Setup-and-Bulk-Unzipper-scripts-for-Linux/.github/README.md

 ## Dependencies (can be skipped):

-**The script will tell you what you have don't have installed.
+**The script will tell you what you have or don't have installed.
 This section can be skipped.**

 (Dependencies with no link should be installed through your distribution's package manager. **Do not try to install these without checking if you already have them first.**)